Skip to article frontmatterSkip to article content

 configurationshook — N:M against configurations for multi-file config sets

-A yuno record without a matching binaries row or configurations row will fail at create time, not at start time (c_agent.c:4466, 4487-4492).
+A yuno record without a matching binaries row or configurations row fails at create time, not at start time: cmd_create_yuno() rejects the request as soon as either lookup comes back empty.

 2.4 Realm and per-yuno layout